 For our Providers…

-How does care coordination work?
+How does care management work?

-Members who have chronic conditions such as diabetes or pre-diabetes, hypertension, cardiovascular disease, asthma, COPD, hyperlipidemia, or have recently been hospitalized for any related condition are eligible to participate in the HealthChoice Care Coordination program.
+Members who have chronic conditions such as diabetes or pre-diabetes, hypertension, cardiovascular disease, asthma, COPD, hyperlipidemia, or have recently been hospitalized for any related condition are eligible to participate in the HealthChoice Care Management program.

 Care coordinators will work with providers and caregivers to develop a treatment plan effectively utilizing their benefits.

-If the clinical history identifies a high-risk candidate for care coordination (3 or more chronic conditions mentioned above), the member will be contacted by our care coordination staff.
-Following an introduction and enrollment into the HealthChoice Care Coordination program, the member will be required to select a primary care physician (PCP) who will monitor their care and be a resource to ensure they get the appropriate care at the appropriate time.
+If the clinical history identifies a high-risk candidate for care management (3 or more chronic conditions mentioned above), the member will be contacted by our care management staff.
+Following an introduction and enrollment into the HealthChoice Care Management program, the member will be required to select a primary care physician (PCP) who will monitor their care and be a resource to ensure they get the appropriate care at the appropriate time.
 PCPs can be selected from any HealthChoice family practice, general practice, or internal medicine physician.
 The care coordinator can also assign a PCP to the member if desired and requested.
 The PCP will then be contacted to gain insight into the treatment plan and anticipated outcomes, with the goal of establishing a relationship that will improve access, communications and compliance.

 Members can visit a participating specialist without going through their PCP, but they are encouraged to go through their PCP, if possible, to ensure the PCP is aware of the care they may need so that they can assist in coordinating that care.
 The member’s PCP should direct them to a network specialist in order to maximize their benefits whenever possible.
 This also helps prevent duplication of services.